emilygsmith/cat-quiz/README.md

 ### Frameworks, Libraries & Programmes Used
 * [GitHub](https://github.com/) was used to store the project code after being pushed to Git via GitHub Pages.
+* [GitPod](https://www.gitpod.io/) was used to store the repositories for editing before I pushed them to Git for the project code to be stored via GitHub.
 * [Unsplash](https://www.unsplash.com/) was used to locate and display a hero image on the site across all three pages.
 * [Bootstrap v5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/) was used to style the site, particularly the containers in the About Us page, and the general responsiveness of the site across different devices.
 * [Google Fonts](https://fonts.google.com/) was used to import the 'Poppins' font into the style.css file which is used throughout the entire website.